pmean/build-website/text/99/random.md

 ****[StATS]:** How to randomize (August 18, 1999)**

-*Dear Professor Mean, I need to randomize the order in which I give treatments and controls in my research study, but I don\'t know how to randomize.
-Can you show me what to do? \-- Baffled Beth*
+*Dear Professor Mean, I need to randomize the order in which I give treatments and controls in my research study, but I don't know how to randomize.
+Can you show me what to do? -- Baffled Beth*

 Dear Baffled,

-Here\'s a lightbulb randomization joke: *take to in How many a screw does statisticians it lightbulb?*
+Here's a lightbulb randomization joke: *take to in How many a screw does statisticians it lightbulb?*

-There are also two quotes that are relevant here: \"*Random selection is too important to be left to chance*\" and \"*Random is not haphazard*\".
+There are also two quotes that are relevant here: "*Random selection is too important to be left to chance*" and "*Random is not haphazard*".
 The latter quote can be found in Statistically Speaking.
 A Dictionary of Quotations by C.G.
 Gaither and A.E.
 Cavazos-Gaither.